Days after ED raid, businessman and wife found dead in MP's Sehore - www.lokmattimes.com

 Days after ED raid, businessman and wife found dead in MP's Sehore

-Bhopal, Dec 13 A middle-aged businessman and his wife were found dead in their residence in Madhya Pradesh's ...
+Bhopal, Dec 13 The death of businessman Manoj Parmar and his wife Neha Parmar at their home in ...

-Bhopal, Dec 13 A middle-aged businessman and his wife were found dead in their residence in Madhya Pradesh's Sehore, around 45 km from Bhopal, police said on Friday.
+Bhopal, Dec 13 The death of businessman Manoj Parmar and his wife Neha Parmar at their home in the Sehore district of Madhya Pradesh on Friday has sparked a major controversy in the state.

-The deceased couple have been identified as Manoj Parmar and wife Neha Parmar.
-Police found the bodies found hanging from ceiling fans at their home.
+The fresh controversy erupted after the BJP shared a purported video, wherein MP Congress unit chief Jitu Patwari is seen talking to the son of the deceased couple.

 During the raids, ED had seized documents related to several movable and immovable assets and froze a bank balance of Rs 3.5 lakh.
 Parmar was also arrested in connection with an alleged Rs 6 crore fraud case involving a nationalised bank.

 Family members allege that the couple was under extreme stress due to the actions taken by the ED against them.
 "He (Manoj Parmar) was under mental stress due to the ED's raid.
-He ended his life because he was harassed by ED," Manoj's younger brother Kailash Parmar told the media on Friday.
+He ended his life because he was harassed by ED," Manoj's younger brother Kailash Parmar, who is district level Congress leader told the media persons.

-Congress leader and former Madhya Pradesh Chief Minister Digvijaya Singh held the ED responsible for the deaths, alleging that Parmar was harassed unnecessarily.

-Rajya Sabha MP Digvijaya Singh further stated that he had arranged an advocate to defend him in the court, however, he was so scared and ended his life.
+Police reportedly have recovered a suicide note from Parmar's residence, however, the investigating team has yet to disclose the contents of it.
+The investigation into the matter was underway, police said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app